Gerald Paul Caracciolo Scholarship Fund

 My uncle gave these lovely forgotten angels a message that friends and family in far away places care for them.
 What a wonderful thing to do.
 Today the school and it’s students are thriving.

 He travelled countless times between Canada and Tobago.
 Each time, bringing supplies, his wonderful smile and hope.

 Gerald was taken from us by Cancer.
 He fought it like a champion.
 His memory lives on in a family organized fund donated in his name that supports the Happy Haven School.
 The people on that island remember him and what he did for those children.

 A helping hand

 Every year, my Mom, Aunts and Uncles pull together and organize a donation for the School (Gerald observes).
 This year, I feel exceptionally proud of him and the ones he left behind to carry on.
 These special kids matter to us, because they mattered to him.

-A money order in the amount of $1,480.00 CDN was sent to the Happy Haven School in Tobago through the Tobago Council for Handicapped Children and Mrs. Dianne LeCointe, the Principal of the school.
+Every year, my family collects donations and sends 100% of it in a money order to the Happy Haven School in Tobago through the Tobago Council for Handicapped Children and Mrs. Dianne LeCointe, the Principal of the school.